Lime vs Lemon - Health impact and Nutrition Comparison

 Introduction

-Lemons and limes are often interchangeably used in the kitchen, but how similar are they really?
-In this article, we will discuss what these two fruits have in common and what sets them apart, focusing on their nutrition and impact on health.
+Lemons and limes are often interchangeably used in the kitchen, but how similar are they?
+This article will discuss what these two fruits have in common and what sets them apart, focusing on their nutrition and impact on health.

 Varieties

-Sweet lemons (Citrus limetta), also known as mosambi or sweet lime, are a cross between citrons and bitter oranges.
-These fruits can resemble limes, with their round shape and green color, but are actually considered a cultivar of lemons.
+Sweet lemons (Citrus limetta) cross (hybrid) between citrons and bitter oranges.
+These fruits can resemble limes, with their round shape and green color, but are considered a cultivar of lemons.

 Nutrition

-Nutritionally the two fruits are rather alike.
-Both lemons and limes consist of about 89 percent water.
+Lemons and limes are rich in several nutrients.
+Both consist of about 89 percent water.

-One serving of a lemon weighs 58 grams, whereas lime’s serving portion is a little larger with 67g.
+One serving of a lemon weighs 58g, whereas a lime’s serving portion is a little more significant at 67g.

 Macronutrients and Calories

 Lemons and limes have very similar caloric values.
+Limes have 30 calories per 100g, and lemons have 29 calories.
 Lemons contain only one calorie less compared to limes.
-The caloric value of lime is 30, consequently meaning that a serving of lemon contains 29 calories.

 Vitamins